On this page

 What Are the Signs and Symptoms of Low Back Pain?

-Depending on the cause, people with low back pain may experience 1 or more of the following:
+Depending on the cause, people with low back pain may experience one or more of the following symptoms:

 When should I see a doctor about my low back pain symptoms?

-• Problems with bladder or bowel control.
-This may mean something is compressing the nerves in the spine and require medical attention to avoid nerve damage.
+- Problems with bladder or bowel control.
+This may mean something is compressing the nerves in the spine and requires medical attention to avoid nerve damage.

-• Severe back pain, such as pain that makes it hard to sleep or to focus at work or school.
+- Severe back pain, such as pain that interferes with sleep or makes focusing at work or school challenging.

-• Weakness, numbness, or tingling in 1 or both legs, which could be due to nerve compression.
+- Weakness, numbness, or tingling in one or both legs, which could be due to nerve compression.

 Back to top